 \subsection{Freezing of the system by zonal flows}

 Last, we can discuss the final state of the system, after $t=t_{1}$, at which the turbulent front reaches the right buffer.
-The density profile continues relaxing until it stops and develops large scale corrugations, as shown by the blue line in Figure \ref{fig:spread_lsattimes} (a).
+The density profile continues to relax until it stops and develops large scale corrugations.
+These corrugations can be seen as rising trends and sharp drops in the zonal density profile $\overline{n}$ (blue line), shown in figure \ref{fig:spread_lsattimes} (a), together with smaller scale fluctuations.
 At the same time, we see the emergence of large scale zonal flows (orange) which become stationary.

-This is due to the fact that the density gradient $\kappa_{\ell}$, which now corresponds to the mean global background $\kappa$ of the system, since the turbulent front has reached the right buffer, is close to the critical value $\kappa_{c}=0.5$ so that $C/\kappa_{c}=0.1$, at which, the fixed gradient system normally transitions to a zonal flow dominated state \citep{numata:2007,grander:2024,guillon:2025}.
-This is illustrated in Figure \ref{fig:spread_lsattimes} (b) where the ratios $C/\kappa_{\ell}(t)$ (blue) and $C/\kappa(t)$ (dashed green) are shown.
-Because the zonal flows suppress the turbulent particle flux, the radial density profile stops to evolve (actually it still evolves a bit since the particle flux is not exactly zero).
-Indeed, $C/\kappa$ becomes almost constant at the end of the simulation, or it increases much more slowly.
+This is due to the fact that, since the turbulent front has reached the right buffer, the density gradient $\kappa_{\ell}$, which now corresponds to the mean global background $\kappa$ of the system, is close to the critical value $\kappa_{c}=0.5$ so that $C/\kappa_{c}=0.1$, at which the fixed gradient system normally transitions to a zonal flow dominated state \citep{numata:2007,grander:2024,guillon:2025}.
+This is illustrated in figure \ref{fig:spread_lsattimes} (b) where the ratios $C/\kappa_{\ell}(t)$ (blue) and $C/\kappa(t)$ (dashed green) are shown.
+Because the zonal flows suppress the turbulent particle flux, the radial density profile stops to evolve (actually it still evolves a bit since the particle flux is not exactly zero, but extremely slowly).
+Indeed, $C/\kappa$ becomes almost constant at the end of the simulation.
 Hence, we end up with a state that is ``\emph{froze}n'' by the zonal flows.
 Note that, somewhat counter-intuitively, because of the dependence of the adiabaticity parameter to temperature through its dependence on parallel resistivity, the hotter the physical system, the more easily it can be frozen by the zonal flows.

 To quantify the level of zonal flows, we can measure the fraction of zonal kinetic energy $\Xi_{\mathcal{K}}\equiv\mathcal{K}_{ZF}/\mathcal{K}$, where $\mathcal{K}_{ZF}$ is the kinetic energy of zonal modes, and $\mathcal{K}$ is the total kinetic energy of the system.
-The fraction, shown in Figure \ref{fig:spread_lsattimes} (b), starts from low values at the beginning of the simulation, and reaches almost $70\%$ at the end, even though it stil continues to increase.
+The fraction, shown in figure \ref{fig:spread_lsattimes} (b), starts from low values at the beginning of the simulation, and reaches almost $70\%$ at the end, even though it still continues to increase.